 - 4.1.
-The implementation of PBN in the MID Region shall be based on the following principles: - a) implementation of PBN specification and granting PBN operational approvals should be in compliance with ICAO provisions; - b) States conduct pre- and post-implementation safety assessments to ensure the application and maintenance of the established target level of safety; - c) continued application of conventional air navigation procedures during the transition period, to guarantee the operation by users that are not PBN capable; - d) Users/operational requirements should be taken into consideration while planning for PBN implementation; - e) States should provide the ICAO MID Regional Office with their updated PBN implementation Plan on annual basis (before December); - f) the implementation of Advanced-RNP should start by January 2015; - g) implementation of approach procedures with vertical guidance (APV) (Baro-VNAV and/or augmented GNSS), including LNAV only minima, for all runway ends at international Aerodromes, either as the primary approach or as a back-up for precision approaches by 2017 with intermediate milestones as follows: 50 percent by 2015 and 70 per cent by 2016; - h) implementation of straight-in LNAV only procedures, as an exception to g) above, for instrument runways at aerodromes where there is no local altimeter setting available and where there are no aircraft suitably equipped for APV operations with a maximum certificated take-off mass of 5 700 kg or more; and

-States should assess the benefit accrued from the implementation of PBN procedures and ATS Routes, and to report the environmental benefits to the ICAO MID Regional Office.
+The implementation of PBN in the MID Region shall be based on the following principles: - a) implementation of PBN specification and granting PBN operational approvals should be in compliance with ICAO provisions; - b) States conduct pre- and post-implementation safety assessments to ensure the application and maintenance of the established target level of safety; - c) continued application of conventional air navigation procedures during the transition period, to guarantee the operation by users that are not PBN capable; - d) Users/operational requirements should be taken into consideration while planning for PBN implementation; - e) States should provide the ICAO MID Regional Office with their updated PBN implementation Plan on annual basis (before December); - f) States should assess the benefit accrued from the implementation of PBN procedures and ATS Routes, and to report the environmental benefits to the ICAO MID Regional Office.